johnno1962/siteify/README.md

 ![Icon](http://injectionforxcode.johnholdsworth.com/siteify2.png)

-To use, download, and build this project using Xcode.
-A pre-build action uses AppleScript resolve the package dependancies in `Terminal.app`  before the first build.
-After the build completes, the binary and required frameworks are installed as `~/bin/siteify`.
+To use, download, and build this project using Xcode or Swift Package Manager.
+After the Xcode build completes, the binary is installed as `~/bin/siteify`.
+Using SPM, use `swift build` and copy `.build/debug/siteify` to `~/bin`.
-The project can also be built with the Swift Package Manager.

 _cd_ into the root the SPM project you wish to document and run `swift build` in order to update its index then type `~/bin/siteify`.
 You'll need to download a recent